bartgora/RPNLibrary/README.md

 ```
 ### Example 2:

-Asume that you want to add a function sqrt(number), which will return The square root , You will have to extend
+Assume that you want to add a function sqrt(number), which will return The square root , You will have to extend
 AbstractFunctionStrategy like this:

 ```java